STUDY

 Downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-This module introduces students to the concepts and practice of computer programming.
-It is aimed at providing students with an understanding of the fundamentals of computer programming by having them work through a range of tasks focused on layout, structure and functionality.
+This module introduces you to the concepts and practice of computer programming.
+It is aimed at providing you with an understanding of the fundamentals of computer programming by having them work through a range of tasks focused upon layout, structure and functionality.

-The module provides the opportunity for students to apply and develop some of the knowledge and skills acquired in their degree by engaging in a significant project in a specialist area of computing, typically software or networks.
-It will enable and require students to utilise practical, intellectual and decision-making skills in novel situations and develop their autonomy and self-direction.
+The module provides the opportunity for you to apply and develop some of the knowledge and skills acquired in their degree by engaging in a significant project in a specialist area of computing, typically software or networks.
+It will enable and require you to utilise practical, intellectual and decision-making skills in novel situations and develop their autonomy and self-direction.

-The module is intended to provide students with an understanding of development for mobile devices with a focus on the constraints of mobile hardware, including interface and networking.
-Students will learn to integrate input from hardware sensors and work with networked data and services.
+The module is intended to provide you with an understanding of development for mobile devices with a focus on the constraints of mobile hardware, including interface and networking.
+You will learn to integrate input from hardware sensors and work with networked data and services.

 WHY SUFFOLK